pereznetworks/TD-Project9/README.md

           # TD-Project9 specific directories and files
           project9-gallery-app/node_modules/

+      Created my documentation of Flickr's API docs

+          read and digested Flickr exhaustive API documentation

+          saved the bits I would need and some important links

       Got a Flickr Api Key

           Logged in to Flicker, using my Yahoo acct,